-Engineering simulation or CAE (What Everybody Needs to Know About CAE), simply put, is a way to map the actual behavior of a real life system in a simulated environment in order to analyze the system when deployed.
-In the modern era, engineering simulation has evolved almost as a pre-requisite to any engineering task that needs to be done whether it is a printed circuit board, chip design or a structural analysis of a building to be constructed.
-Simulation software solutions have drastically improved in the past decade and you can now visualize your end product without much of a hassle.
-One of the most important goals of simulation has to be the visualization of your product.
+Engineering simulation or CAE is a smart way to map the actual behavior of a real-life system in a simulated environment in order to analyze the system when deployed.
+In the modern era, engineering simulation has evolved almost as a pre-requisite to any engineering task that needs to be done, whether it is a printed circuit board, chip design or a structural analysis of a building to be constructed.
+Simulation software solutions have drastically improved in the past decade and it is now possible to visualize the end product without effort.
+One of the most important goals of simulation is the testing and visualization of a product.

-The liberty to have a look at your product before even going into prototyping is the best privilege you can have.
-You can view your product in 3D, change its appearance, choose different materials and assess their impacts on different environments and much more.
-In some advanced simulation software solutions, you also have the liberty to create a scenario and put your product in it to see how it performs.
-Electronic simulation, mainly electronics cooling analysis, has remarkably minimized the cost of development of projects.
-The availability of electronic components in the market and their frequency of usage play a key role when choosing electronic equipment.
-This facility is now available in a number of software tools when designing a PCB.
-In the end, you create a Bill of Materials which gives you the actual cost of manufacturing.
+The liberty to be able to see your product before even producing a prototype is a distinct advantage.
+It is possible to view the product in 3D, change its appearance, choose different materials and assess their impact within different environments and much more.
+In some advanced simulation software solutions, one can create a scenario and put the product into it to see how it performs.
+Electronic simulation, mainly electronics cooling analysis, has remarkably minimized the development costs of projects.
+The availability of electronic components on the market and their frequency of usage play a key role when choosing electronic equipment.
+This capability is now available in a number of software tools when designing a PCB.
+Ultimately, a bill of materials can be created, which gives the actual cost of manufacturing.

 Diverse projects require different tools or software.
-There are many simulation software solutions out there in the industry but what SimScale is unique.
-Being 100% cloud-based, it allows you to seamlessly simulate, share, and collaborate in a community of more than 70000 engineering professionals.
+There are many simulation software solutions available in the industry but SimScale is unique.
+Being 100% cloud-based, it allows one to seamlessly simulate, share, and collaborate in a community of more than 100,000 engineering professionals.